Dan Marino: Legacy

 During Marino's career, the Dolphins were perennial playoff contenders, reaching the postseason in 10 of his 17 seasons.
 He was selected to play in nine Pro Bowls (1983–1987, 1991, 1992, 1994, 1995), seven times as a starter, but due to injuries he only played in two of the games (1984, 1992).
-He was named first- or second-team All-Pro six times and earned All-AFC honors six times.
-Marino won all three major individual awards: NFL MVP (1984); NFL Comeback Player of the Year (1994); and NFL Man of the Year (1998), which recognizes charitable work off the field.
+He was named first- or second-team All-Pro eight times and earned All-AFC honors six times.
+Marino is the only QB in NFL History to have won all five major individual season awards: 1983 Rookie of the Year (The Sporting News), NFL MVP (1984); NFL Offensive Player of the Year (1984); NFL Comeback Player of the Year (1994); and NFL Man of the Year (1998), which recognizes charitable work off the field.
+Marino threw the most TD passes in the decade of the 1980s (220) and threw for the most passing yards in the decade of the 1990s (33,508).

 In 1999, Marino was ranked 27th on The Sporting News list of the 100 greatest football players, making him the highest-ranking Dolphins player.
 In 2010, he was ranked number 25 on the NFL's Top 100 Greatest Players list.
 Marino was known for his quick release, and despite the fact that he was not skilled at scrambling, Marino possessed a natural awareness in the pocket, often sliding a step or two to avoid the pass rush.
-As of the conclusion of the 2024 NFL regular season, Marino's 155 wins rank eighth among NFL quarterbacks, behind Tom Brady, Peyton Manning, Brett Favre, Drew Brees, Aaron Rogers, Ben Roethlisberger, and John Elway.
+As of the conclusion of the 2024 NFL regular season, Marino's 155 wins rank eighth among NFL quarterbacks, behind Tom Brady, Peyton Manning, Brett Favre, Drew Brees, Aaron Rodgers, Ben Roethlisberger, and John Elway.
 Marino is also the winningest quarterback without a Super Bowl victory.